gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 ### Animating the scene

-etc.
+*TODO: mention something about the keyframes as an extension to the data model...*

 ### Code nodes

-Going back to my earlier comment on many node systems being more like "coding with nodes", I feel that the approach presented here manages to propose an alternative solution, blablabla

-The system still makes it possible to use code for these moments where built-in nodes aren't quite enough.
+I've mentioned throughout this post that I was mostly trying to steer away from visual programming, but we may still want to allow the use of coding for these moments where built-in nodes aren't quite flexible enough.
-Instead of "coding with nodes" however, here you'd simply create a "code node" letting you write actual code inside a text field (or copy/pasted from [Shadertoy](https://www.shadertoy.com/)...).
+Instead of "coding with nodes" however, here you'd simply create a "code node" letting you write actual text inside a field (or copy/paste from [Shadertoy](https://www.shadertoy.com/)!).
-You can then add "bindings" to create tweakable properties that can be accessed directly from the shader.
+You can then add "bindings" to create tweakable properties that can be accessed directly from the shader:

 <div style="text-align: center;">